hackclub/winter/jmuku.md

 8) Package the Raspberry Pi, transparent display, and holographic pyramid into a suitable housing.
 This could be a custom-made enclosure or an off-the-shelf case with modifications.

 this tutorial: https://maria.awardwinninghuman.com/
+Soham's already got a jbl speaker with built in mic, so he doesn't need the pi speakers
+Screen for holographic included in the kit linked under products we plan on modifying the 3d print files in fusion 360.
+We have a 3d printer available.

 ## Plan Smart mirror
 1) Gather materials: